AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Experiments

 \subsection{Comparisons on Render Quality}

-We conduct qualitative and quantitative comparisons on render qualities between our ManVatar and three state-of-the-art methods DVP (Deep Video Portraits)~\cite{kim2018deep}, IMAvatar~\cite{zheng2022imavatar}, and NeRFace~\cite{gafni2021dynamic} on both self animation task and facial reenactment task.
+We conduct qualitative and quantitative comparisons on render qualities between our AvatarMAV and three state-of-the-art methods DVP (Deep Video Portraits)~\cite{kim2018deep}, IMAvatar~\cite{zheng2022imavatar}, and NeRFace~\cite{gafni2021dynamic} on both self reenactment task and cross-identity reenactment task.
 DVP does not reconstruct the full head model, but directly synthesizes 2D images through an image-to-image translation network with a controllable coarse 3DMM model as guidance.
 IMAvatar reconstructs an implicit signed distance field based on the FLAME model.
 NeRFace reconstructs a NeRF head model with 3DMM expression coefficients as condition.
 In our experiments, we spend enough time for training to ensure complete convergence for all the methods.
-Respectively, \textbf{1 day} for IMAvatar~\cite{zheng2022imavatar}, \textbf{1 day} for DVP~\cite{kim2018deep}, \textbf{12 hours} for NeRFace~\cite{gafni2021dynamic}, and \textbf{5 minutes} for ManVatar.
-Since the concurrent work on NeRFBlendShape~\cite{gao2022reconstructing} doesn't release their code, we cannot make comparisons with them.
-In the next section, we only make qualitative comparisons on training speed to their demo video.
+Respectively, \textbf{1 day} for IMAvatar~\cite{zheng2022imavatar}, \textbf{1 day} for DVP~\cite{kim2018deep}, \textbf{12 hours} for NeRFace~\cite{gafni2021dynamic}, and \textbf{5 minutes} for AvatarMAV.
+Since the concurrent work on NeRFBlendShape~\cite{gao2022reconstructing} doesn't release their training code, we only make qualitative comparisons on training speed to their demo video in the next section.

-Qualitative comparisons on self animation task are shown in Fig.~\ref{fig:self_qualitative}.
-The results validate that ManVatar achieves the highest render quality while the training time is far less than the other methods.
-IMAvatar reconstructs an implicit model based on a FLAME template, yet the expressiveness is insufficient.
-Therefore, they can hardly learn person-specific expression details.
-DVP inherits the GAN framework and relies on a 2D convolutional network to generate images.
+Qualitative comparisons on self reenactment task are shown in Fig.~\ref{fig:self_qualitative}.
+The results validate that AvatarMAV achieves the highest render quality while the training time is far less than the other methods.
+IMAvatar reconstructs an implicit model based on the mesh of a FLAME template, yet the expressiveness is limited.
+DVP inherits the GAN framework to generate images.
 But in many cases, the generated details are not appropriate.
-NeRFace's performance is comparable to our ManVatar, but the training time is much longer.
+The performance of NeRFace is comparable to AvatarMAV, but the training time is much longer.

-Table~\ref{tab:self_quantitative} shows the quantitative evaluation results.
+Table.~\ref{tab:self_quantitative} shows the quantitative evaluation results.
 We evaluate on four metrics: Mean Squared Error (MSE), Peak Signal-to-Noise Ratio (PSNR), Structure Similarity Index (SSIM) and Learned Perceptual Image Patch Similarity (LPIPS).
-Our ManVatar achieves the best results in MSE and PSNR metrics, and comparable results to NeRFace on both SSIM and LPIPS metrics.
+Our AvatarMAV achieves the best results in MSE and PSNR metrics, and comparable results to NeRFace on both SSIM and LPIPS metrics.